izznogooood/myfamilycart/README.md

 ### About

-MyFamilyCart came to life as our family needed a common place to save and share our shopping lists.
+MyFamilyCart came to life as we needed a common place to save and share our shopping lists and I needed an app to test some new technologies.
 The App lets you create different shopping carts (lists) where you can add and remove items.

 Key features: